omnimodular/invoice-spec/README.md

 ^(?=.{1,50}$)[a-z0-9](?:-?[a-z0-9]+)*$
 ```

-or simplified if length is enforced separaty:
+or simplified if length is enforced separately:

 ```
 ^(?=.{1,50}$)[a-z0-9](?:-?[a-z0-9]+)*$